As a child, Natalie was a victim of abuse. Today, she harnesses the power of her own story to help others who have suffered exploitation.

 “I used to be a client, now I’m part of the team,” she says.
 “It’s not just a job or a salary, it’s really working with clients and seeing their lives change.
 I can’t imagine my life without 10ThousandWindows.”

 With your help, we’re giving more victims of modern slavery the skills, education and access to good jobs they need to stay free forever.
 Thank you!

 You can help even more survivors like Natalie on their pathway to freedom.
-Become a Pathway Partner today.
+Become a Monthly Donor today.